postersw/AndersonIsland/ReadMe.txt

 ------------------------------------------------------------------------------------------------------------------------
 APN (Apple Push Notification) CERTIFICATE YEARLY RENEWAL.
-Renewed 7/13/21.
-Expires 8/12/2022.
+Renewed 8/15/23..
+Expires 9/15/24.
-Last updated 8/1/22.
+Last updated 8/15/23.
+NOTE: There is a new way to do APN that does not require a yearly certificate renewal.
+See OneSignal.

 For OneSignal 7/13/21.
 Allow about 1 hour.
 1. Bring up Virtual Mac.Macincloud: Windows Accessories->remote desktop to 	LA952.macincloud.com,user168917, pw=pxt77203.
 This is the $25/m virtual mac.
-2. Bring up Safari and log into the 'developer.apple.com' -> account (robertbedoll@gmail.com, XXX)
+2. Bring up Safari and log into the 'developer.apple.com' -> account (robertbedoll@gmail.com, DD1)
 ) -> Certificates,Identifiers...
 3. I selected "Certificates +" at the top of the page.
 4. Under Create a New Certificate I selected Services -> Apple Push Notification service SSL (Sandbox & Production) and clicked on CONTINUE (top right of page)
 5. Under Create A new Certificate I ensured that my App ID for andersion-island.andersonislandassistant was selected.
 Then I clicked on Continue.
 6. Under Create A New Certificate - Upload a Certificate Signing Request' I chose the existing AIAAPN2018.certSigningRequest instead of creating a new one.
    8/1/22: Uploaded posterswprod.certSigningRequest from LA952.
 This didn't seem to work because the certificate shows as Untrusted in Keychain.
-   Next time use the AIAAPN2018 certSigningRequest or create a new one.
+   8/15/23: uploaded RobertBedollA.certSigningRequest signing certificate (created 8/15/23).
 7. I clicked on CONTINUE to uploaded it.
 8. The next panel was "Download Your Certificate".
 I downloaded the new cer.
 It is named "aps.cer".
 9. I named it apsPushProd08[yy].cer.
 So the next one should be apsPushProd0823, ...
-     (on 8/1/22 I generated apsPushProd0822, on 7/13/21 I generated apsPushProd0621.cer).
+     (on 8/15/23 I generated apsPushProd0823.cer, on 8/1/22 I generated apsPushProd0822, on 7/13/21 I generated apsPushProd0621.cer).
 I moved it to the desktop.
 Apple name is:
 10. I double clicked on it which installed it in KeyChainAccess under MyCertificates as Apple Push Services:org.anderson-island.andersonislandassistant,
-    type: ApplePushServices, exp 8/12/23.
-NOTE: 8/1/22 the certificate says UNTRUSTED.
-I don't know why.
+    type: ApplePushServices, exp 8/12/xx where xx is 1 year from today.
+	NOTE: If it doesn't show up in MyCertificates, but does show up in Certificates, then it is not tied to a private key on this machine.
+	You need to revoke it, then generate a new CSR from KeyChain Access->Certificate Assistance->Request a certificate from a certificate authority.
+	Then regenerate the APN cer starting at step 3 above.
 11. I immediately right clicked on that certificate in KeychainAccess and selected 'Export ...".
 12. That brings up a Save As dialog with file format p12.
 I set the file name to APNProd08yy.p12 When prompted for 'Enter a password which will be used to protect the exported items, DO NOT ENTER A PASSWORD (NO PASSWORD PROTECT)